guildai/guild.ai/pages/runs.md

 command in a script or other unattended mode --- specify the `--yes` option.

+### Specify Run Flags

+*Flags* are run settings that can be specified as arguments to the `run` command.
+Flags are specified using the format ``NAME=VALUE``.
+Each flag assignment must be provided as a single `run` command argument.

+For example, the following

 ### Run in the Background

 By default, Guild executes runs in the foreground.
 To run an operation